HOL-Theorem-Prover/HOL/doc/next-release.md

     5. The full development does not build under Moscow&nbsp;ML&nbsp;2.01, as it makes use of the `IEEEReal` and `PackRealBig` basis structures.

+* A theory of “simple Patricia trees” (`sptreeTheory`).
+This theory implements a type `α sptree`, which is a finite map from natural numbers to values of type `α`.
+(This type is not really a Patricia tree at all; for those, see the other theories in `src/patricia`.)
+Values of type `α sptree` feature efficient lookup, insertion, deletion and union (efficient when evaluated with `EVAL` or simplified).
+Though there is a efficient (linear-time) fold operation, it does not iterate over the key-value pairs in key-order.

 New tools:
 ----------